-Writing a Burp Plugin in Ruby
+Writing a Burp Extension in Ruby

 Burp extensions can be written in 3 languages - Java, Python, and Ruby.
 Since Burp is a java app, in order to write extensions in Python you need Jython and in Ruby you need JRuby.
 For this example, we’ll use Ruby.